SCCapstone/Neptune/Documents/API.md

     },
     "clipboardSettings": {
+        "enabled": false, // this && two below

+        // These cannot be changed by the server "allowServerToSet": false, // Allow server to set the client's clipboard (client) "allowServerToGet": false, // Allow server to get the client's clipboard (client) "synchronizeClipboardToServer": false, // Automatically send to server (client)

-        "enabled": false, // this && two below "autoSendToServer": false, // Automatically send to server (sent and ignored by client) "autoSendToClient": false // Automatically send to client (sent and ignored by server) },
+        // These cannot be change by the client "allowClientToSet": false, // Allow client to set the server's clipboard (server) "allowClientToGet": false, // Allow client to get the server's clipboard (server) "synchronizeClipboardToClient": false // Automatically send to client (server) },
     "fileSharingSettings": {
         "enabled": false, // Enable file sharing